akuklev/HOCC/README.md

 `Fin(n)` with $n$ elements, the types `( Fin(n) )!` are the permutation groups containing exactly
 $n!$ distinct elements.

-The strict equality `X ~ᵁ Y` of $CC_{obs}$ essentially allows to treat terms of the type `X` as if they were also terms of the type `Y`, but precludes the types `(X × Y) × Z` and `X × (Y × Z)` to be equal.
+The observational substitutivity `X ~ᵁ Y` of $CC_{obs}$ allows to treat terms of the type `X` as if they were also terms of the type `Y`, but precludes the types `(X × Y) × Z` and `X × (Y × Z)` to be equal.
 In HOTT we certainly have the identification `regroup : (X × Y) × Z = X × (Y × Z)`, but it only allows to transport terms of the first type into the second type along the specified identification `regroup`, resulting in cumbersome identification bookkeeping even in the cases where it is certainly avoidable.
 The necessity to track identifications even in case of equal type expressions `Fin(n + m) ~ Fin(m + n)` and canonical isomorphisms `(X × Y) × Z = X × (Y × Z)` is a deterrent annoyance.

-Thus it is still desirable to augment HOTT by `Ω°` as an isolated universe containing the strict equality relations.
-By removing cumulativity `Ω° ⊂ 𝒰ⁿ` one can preclude definitions that violate structural principle of equivalence.
-But since strict equality still can be used for conversions, most of identification bookkeeping can be avoided.
+Thus it is still desirable to augment HOTT by `Ω°` as an isolated universe harbouring the relations of observational substitutivity for all types.
+By removing cumulativity `Ω° ⊂ 𝒰ⁿ` one precludes definitions violating structural principle of equivalence.
+But since observational substitutivity `X ~ Y` still can be used __inside__ the proofs, most of identification bookkeeping can be avoided.
 In the next section we'll also outline how to avoid it for the case of canonical isomorphisms.
-In the draft on non-constructive modality we also show how to adapt it to univalent setting without causing any troubles, thus the resulting theory HOTT + `‖_‖ᶜ` is also capable of non-constructive reasoning inside a fenced fragment and supposedly shares the attractive metamathematical properties of $CC_{obs}$ + `‖_‖ᶜ`.
+The non-constructive modality can be also adapted to the univalent setting without causing any troubles.
+The resulting theory HOTT + `‖_‖ᶜ` is also capable of non-constructive reasoning inside a fenced fragment and supposedly shares the attractive metamathematical properties of
+$CC_{obs}$ + `‖_‖ᶜ`.

 § Typed Unbounded Quantifiers: Internalization, Large Categories and Canonical Isomorphisms
 -------------------------------------------------------------------------------------------